 Missing structural members in plan or elevation

-Maybe the elevation was planned differently earlier and the revised changes were not told, but missing structural components is a common occurrence.
+Maybe the elevation was planned differently and the revised changes were not communicated, but missing structural components within plans is a common occurrence.
 If your drawings appear odd, try finding out if a member is missing.

 Erroneous project details

-We all have to agree that the project as conceived in the idea is vastly different than what gets built.
-However, it is pertinent to keep everyone in loop as the project progresses and changes are done, otherwise inaccuracy and various specific details will get lost.
+An idea of a project is often drastically different from what gets built.
+However, it is pertinent to keep every stakeholder on the same page as the project progresses and changes are implemented; otherwise, inaccuracies will prevail and specific details will get lost.

 “My specifications were different.”